 Operational Performance

-Your workload and usage frequency should heavily influence your choice.
+Your workload and usage frequency should heavily influence your choice, especially when evaluating the total cost of ownership of equipment over time.

 Fuel Efficiency & Technology